stuartcmehrens/semgrep-pipeline/readme.md

 - [pipelines](/pipelines/): Contains Azure DevOps pipeline definitions for running semgrep scans:
     - [build-validation-trigger](/pipelines/build-validation-trigger/): Contains a [semgrep.yaml](/pipelines/build-validation-trigger/semgrep.yaml) pipeline which is used triggered by build validation policies.
     - [semgrep-scan-az-trigger](/pipelines/semgrep-scan-az-trigger/): Contains a [semgrep.yaml](/pipelines/semgrep-scan-az-trigger/semgrep.yaml) defintion file which runs a semgrep scan.
 This pipeline is triggered by using Azire DevOps webhooks and the `scan-trigger-function` Azure Function mentioned above.
+    - [full-scans](/pipelines/full-scans/): Contains 3 yaml definition files used for scheduling full scans of repositories.
 - [cli](/cli/): A `node.js` cli for listing, creating, and deleting webhooks within Azure DevOps.
 The cli can be run as a docker container.
+- [full-scans](/full-scans/): A `node.js` application used for creating a full scan schedule and triggering the full scan pipeline.

 ## Getting Started